Grape family (Vitaceae)

 Photographic Location: Along the brick wall of a building in Urbana, Illinois.
 Nearby, escaped plants of Boston Ivy were growing near an old bridge that spanned a large drainage ditch.
 Some of the vines were clinging to the concrete masonry of this bridge.

 Faunal Associations: Information about floral-faunal relations are unavailable for North America.
-However, it is likely that they are similar to the floral-faunal relations of Parthenocissus quinquefolia (Virginia Creeper), as described in the Savanna-Thicket section of this website.
+However, it is likely that they are similar to the floral-faunal relations of Parthenocissus quinquefolia (Virginia Creeper).
 In particular, the berries of Boston Ivy are occasionally eaten by songbirds, which can disperse the seeds to new locations.

 Comments: Both the foliage and berries are attractive, especially when growing along the walls of a building.
 However, because this woody vine is originally from East Asia, it shouldn't be introduced into natural areas where native species could be displaced.
 Boston Ivy is fairly easy to distinguish from Parthenocissus quinquefolia (Virginia Creeper), because the mature leaves of the latter are palmately compound (usually with 5-9 leaflets) and the stalks of its mature berries are bright orange-red.
 The mature leaves of Boston Ivy are simple and the stalks of its berries are less colorful.
 Both of these species produce suckered tendrils.
 It is possible to confuse Boston Ivy with many Vitis spp.
 (Wild Grapes) because they are woody vines that produce simple leaves with 3-5 lobes.
 However, the tendrils of Wild Grapes don't produce disk-shaped suckers at their tips.
 Furthermore, the flowers of Wild Grape have a different appearance: They are golden yellow from their strongly exerted stamens, while their petals are much reduced in size and insignificant.
 Like Virginia Creeper, the flowers of Boston Ivy have conspicuous green petals that resemble sepals.